-All mortgages need an "exit strategy".
+All debt ultimately needs an "exit strategy".

 If you are 35 years of age or older, and getting a mortgage, chances are you have been asked about your "exit strategy".

-We have seen greater scrutiny of credit since The National Consumer Credit Protection Act 2009 ("NCCP") was introduced.
+For mortgages, or "regulated credit", we have seen greater scrutiny of credit since The National Consumer Credit Protection Act 2009 ("NCCP") was introduced.
 This legislation has the objective of protecting consumers, and to enforce professional standards in the finance industry.

 A large part of NCCP discusses responsible lending practices.
 Credit providers require evidence that a loan can be repaid without any undue hardship.